PowerBiDevCamp/TOM_CreateFabricDataset/README.md

 memory as DataFrames where the data can be manipulated and saved as lakehouse tables.

-### Execute code in notebook to load CSV files into Spark DataFrames for the bronze layer
+### Execute Python code to load CSV files into Spark DataFrames for the bronze layer

 Examine the following Python code from the second cell in the notebook which loads product data from **Products.csv** into a Spark DataFrame